BirdVox/bv_context_adaptation/progress.md

 4. [DONE] Run clip suppressor on all CSV files.
 Export post-processed peak times as 2*6*100=1200 CSV files.

-5. [IN PROGRESS] Merge Thrush and Tseep predictions for every unit and every threshold, both with and without clip suppressor.
+5. [DONE] Merge Thrush and Tseep predictions for every unit and every threshold, both with and without clip suppressor.
 It results in 2*6*100=1200 CSV files.

 6. [DONE] Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units, 3 detectors (Tseep, Thrush and both), and 10 tolerances, both with and without clip suppressor.
 It results in 6*3*10*2=360 CSV files.